chenxingqiang/jax-ml/doc/glossary.rst

         * an iterator
         * a generator

-        Note that *output* from scikit-learn estimators and functions (e.g. predictions) should generally be arrays or sparse matrices, or lists thereof (as in multi-output :class:`tree.DecisionTreeClassifier`'s
+        Note that *output* from jax-learn estimators and functions (e.g. predictions) should generally be arrays or sparse matrices, or lists thereof (as in multi-output :class:`tree.DecisionTreeClassifier`'s
         ``predict_proba``).
 An estimator where ``predict()`` returns a list or